-The advance of fintech in banking
+The advance of fintechs in banking

 The competitive advantages that technology brings to any of today’s economic and commercial activities are forcing the various economic players to adapt their services and structures to the new paradigm.
 Today, however, this transition has a particular ally: financial and technological companies, known as fintechs, for their acronym in English, financial technology.